danya02/obsidian-wadayama-notes/Notes/People/Unknown/Kotobuke Ena.md

 On Session 12, [[Mike Bequith|Mike]] visited their house, the [[Kotobuke Residence]].
 She recognizes him.
 He tells him that he wants part of the scale, which she bought -- she asks who told her that, then "[[Takeda Yuno|Supermarket Shopkeeper]]'s talkativeness should be directed to better ends".
 Leaves house, wearing home clothes; inside house is dark.

 Mike asks her for parts, including some he doesn't need so she doesn't figure out the intentions.
 She asks what he's building -- she notices contradiction.
 She only gives one of the two parts he needs, taking the other one for herself.

+Is a hacker.
+She would be interested in hacking, or if she would have seen the code from [[Mike Bequith|Mike]]'s glasses.
+The code style can be seen from there.